 Additionally, marketers are highly aware that product features alone are often no longer enough to differentiate a business in today’s crowded marketplace.
 Rather, it’s the company’s values, personality, and voice that resonate with customers and compel them to buy.
 Social media content should showcase your brand’s identity and expertise, that way customers see your post in their feed as a welcome piece of helpful information rather than a minor inconvenience to scroll past.

 Ever wonder how companies manage to post across all of their social profiles every single day - sometimes even multiple times a day?
 You might assume they’ve hired a social media expert to take care of this for them, but more often than not the truth is actually a lot simpler.
 They just plan ahead.

-There are plenty of ways to organize a social media content plan, but the quickest is to put together a spreadsheet that lists all of the content you want to post and when you’d like to post it.
+There are plenty of ways to organize a social media marketing campaign, but the quickest is to put together a spreadsheet that lists all of the content you want to post and when you’d like to post it.
 The spreadsheet should include the article URL, messaging copy, and relevant hashtags, and you can use it to plan out posts for upcoming events, holidays, and product launches.
-WIth this spreadsheet at hand, posting will be as easy as copying and pasting.
+With this spreadsheet at hand, posting will be as easy as copying and pasting.

 Still, logging into each account and publishing can be a big drain on your time.
 With a tool such as HubSpot’s marketing platform, you can pre-schedule out social media posts days or even months in advance.
 Better yet, you can schedule posts across all of your social media platforms at once, making coordinating social content across channels simple and fast.